 To see more of Alex Masket’s art, visit utne.com/Masket.

-often disinclined to talk about their work.
+Visual artists are often disinclined to talk about their work.
 In fact, many refuse even to try, claiming that the art should speak for itself.
 But what if discussing one’s work is virtually impossible for an artist?
 What if that artist can’t articulate why—or even by what means—he wanted to create it in the first place?

 Such are the challenges faced by Alex Masket, a severely autistic 23-year-old who lives with his family in the suburbs of New York City.
 Alex is functionally nonverbal, but he has been fortunate enough to have a family willing to do everything in their power to help him find his voice in other ways.
 As crucial as this support has proven to be, it is ultimately Alex’s extraordinary artistic gifts—and his equally extraordinary force of will in wielding them—that have led to the works, built out of everything from Legos to duct tape, that are featured on the following pages.

 Esopus editor Tod Lippy interviewed Alex’s parents, Elaine and Steve, to learn more about the young man behind this remarkable work.

 When did it first become apparent to you that Alex was artistically inclined?